Monday, April 29, 2024

 Key Words:

 εκλεγω ("choose" or "select"; 15:16).
 This word does mean choose, really elect.
 It also shows up in Ephesians 1:4; 1 Cor 1:27-28 and also significantly, in Jesus' Baptism in Luke where God declares him the chosen one.
 The word noun form of this word also shows up in Romans (8:33; 9:11; 11:7 and 28) and elsewhere.
 God's choice, not ours.
+Middle class America hates the idea that they were chosen instead of the one doing the choosing.

 εν υμιν ("in you"; 15:11) Throughout this section, the verbs (and pronouns) are in the second person PLURAL.
 Jesus says abide in me as I abide in all y'all.
 Or even "among all y'all."
 Helpful to remind people that abiding in Jesus has a communal dimension.

 τιθημι ("lay down" or "appointed"; 15:13 and 15:16) This verb comes up at some very powerful times in John's Gospel: John 13, when Jesus lays down his cloak to wash his disciples feet.
 In this case: the verb that Jesus uses for "appoint here" is "τιθημι"; this is the same verb that Jesus uses when he says, "I lay down my life."
-In other words, a more natural translation is: "I lay you down."
+In other words, a more natural translation in 15:16 is: "I lay you down."

 Jesus has laid down his life, now he lays the disciples down that they would bear fruit.
 The translation of "appoint" is disappointing because the average reader misses the connection.
 Just as Jesus laid down, so will he lay us down.